Top Twenty Reasons to support the Constitutional Amendment

 (b) (d) The General Assembly may exempt any motor vehicles, mobile homes (not otherwise exempt under this section), airplanes, boats, trailers, or similar property, provided that an excise tax in lieu of the property tax is substituted therefor.

-Because part (c) (2) permits the General Assembly to exempt from taxation tangible personal property other than property being held as an investment, the constitutional amendment permits the General Assembly to enact property tax deductions and credits for most tangible personal property including manufacturing equipment, construction equipment, and farm equipment.
-The constitutional amendment gives the business and farm communities new possibilities for property tax reduction.
+Because part (c) (2) permits the General Assembly to exempt from taxation tangible personal property other than property being held as an investment, the Constitutional Amendment permits the General Assembly to enact property tax deductions and credits for most tangible personal property including manufacturing equipment, construction equipment, and farm equipment.
+The Constitutional Amendment gives the business and farm communities new possibilities for property tax reduction.

 Because part (c) (4) permits the General Assembly to exempt principal places of residence from taxation, the crucially important homeowner property tax deductions become constitutional.

-The constitutional amendment needs to be approved by statewide referendum to not only make the 1% - 2% - 3% property tax caps permanent, but to also prevent a homeowner property tax explosion by protecting homeowner property tax deductions from legal challenge.
+The Constitutional Amendment needs to be approved by statewide referendum to not only make the 1% - 2% - 3% property tax caps permanent, but to also prevent a homeowner property tax explosion by protecting homeowner property tax deductions from legal challenge.
 The amendment will also permit the General Assembly, if it decides it is good public policy, to enact property tax deductions and credits for manufacturing equipment, construction equipment, and farm equipment.

 5. Property tax caps are better than the prior property tax replacement credits.